-We always buy too many peaches at the farmers market or at the farm stands this time of year.
-I’ll either bake something that uses a bunch of them or start incorporating them into our breakfasts and snacks.
-I love a mellow vegan peach smoothie for breakfast in the summer so much.
+We always buy too many peaches at the farmers market or at the farm stands in summer.
+I’ll either bake something that uses a bunch of them, freeze big chunky quarters, or start incorporating them into our breakfasts like it’s my job.
+This peaches and cream smoothie is one of my favorite ways to do the vegan breakfast move!
+Fruity, creamy, refreshing, thick, and no banana.
+A creamy homemade nut milk makes the base even better if you have five minutes to spare.

-With this peach smoothie recipe, I have you freeze a portion of the peaches and keep the other portion at room temperature.
-This ensures the best flavour and texture.
-The frozen peaches really bring the froth and thickening power here.
-Using a portion of frozen fruit in all of your vegan smoothies will create a creamy smoothie texture.
+The fresh and frozen peach combination is the key move here.
+I have you freeze a portion of the peaches and keep the other portion at room temperature.
+The frozen peaches bring the froth and thickening power while the fresh ones bring peak flavor.
+Using a portion of frozen fruit in all of your smoothies will create a creamier texture every time.

-You don’t need to peel peaches for smoothies in my opinion.
-The blender can purée all aspects of the peach quite well (minus the pit!!), and the peels honestly help to make the colour of the finished smoothie more vibrant.
-Of course, if you can’t stand peach peels, feel free to remove them prior to freezing and blending.
+You do not need to peel peaches for smoothies.
+The blender purees the frozen and fresh versions just fine, and the peels actually help to make the color of the finished smoothie more vibrant.
+If you cannot stand peach peels on principle (I know some folks do!), feel free to remove them before freezing and blending.

-Other summer fruits would mix well with peaches in this recipe!
-A handful of raspberries, strawberries, or blueberries would all bring a little tart contrast.
+Other summer fruits mix well with peaches here.
+A handful of raspberries, strawberries, or blueberries would all bring a nice tart contrast.

-I recommend boosting this smoothie with Sprout Living’s Epic Protein powder in the Vanilla Lucuma flavour!
+I recommend boosting this blend with Sprout Living’s Epic Protein powder in the Vanilla Lucuma flavour!
 Not overly sweet, mixes in silky smooth, and no weird ingredients.
-Use code: thefirstmess for 20% off!
+Use my code: thefirstmess for 20% off!

 Vegan Peaches & Cream Smoothie